PageNow/chrome-extension/README.md

 * wss doesn't accept headers, so we need to pass it as query param and verify at Lambda function level

+* jwt expiration

+* since there are many tabs open, it may be better to just send to currently active tab and when someone accesses pages, pull data from server

 ## References

 ### background.js websocket